Cratfield

 Cratfield is a village in northern Suffolk, England.
 "It has a population of 292 according to the 2011 census."

 Neighbouring villages include Laxfield, Metfield, Cookley, Huntingfield, Heveningham.
 The nearest town, Halesworth, is approximately 6.7 miles (10.7 km) away.
-Southwold is a popular, nearby coastal town.
+Southwold is a nearby popular seaside resort.
 The market town of Framlingham is also close by.

 Cratfield is a small farming and residential community.
-It currently has no shop, but there are several bed and breakfast hotels.
+It currently has no shop but there are several bed and breakfast hotels.
 Its only pub, The Cratfield Poacher, closed in 2017.
-Cratfield is also home to the Grade I listed St Mary's Church (14th/15th/16th century) – built of flint and with a square tower.
+Cratfield is also home to the Grade I-listed St Mary's Church (14th/15th/16th century), built of flint and with a square tower.

-Crafield means 'Craeta open land' which refers to open country, land without trees, level ground, land without buildings) and arable land (from late tenth century).
+Cratfield means 'Craeta open land', which refers to open country, land without trees, level ground, land without buildings) and arable land (from late tenth century).

 Geography

-Cratfield is approximately 115 miles North East from London, 29 miles north of Ipswich and equally 29 miles south of Norwich.
-Furthermore, it is 7.5 miles from the coast line and lies 49 metres above sea level.
-In addition to this the area is built on a mixture of London Clay (which is very dense) and chalk and believed to be aged between 1.5 and 3.5 million years old, this is also mixed in with volcanic ash which proves that there must have been volcanic activity in the past.
+Cratfield is approximately 115 miles north-east of London, 29 miles north of Ipswich and 29 miles south of Norwich.
+Furthermore it is 7.5 miles from the coast and lies 49 metres above sea level.
+The area is built on a mixture of London Clay (which is very dense) and chalk and believed to be aged between 1.5 and 3.5 million years old.
+It is also mixed in with volcanic ash, which proves that there must have been volcanic activity in the past.